lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

     Figure: PMF for a single ethanol molecule next to a NaCl solid surface.
 The position of the wall is in :math:`x=0`.
-    The arrow highlight the difference between the energy of the molecule when adsorbed to the solid surface, and the energy far from the surface.
+    The arrow highlights the difference between the energy of the molecule when adsorbed to the solid surface, and the energy far from the surface.
 This difference corresponds to the free energy of adsorption.